brightway-lca/brightway-documentation/sphinx/source/contributing/documentation.md

 ### GitHub Actions

 To ensure that the `git submodules` are always up-to-date, both locally and in the readthedocs.org service, [GitHub Actions](https://github.com/features/actions) are used.
+Whenever changes are made to the `main` branch of a Brightway package (e.g. `brightway-calc`, `brightway-data`), a GitHub action workflow triggers another GitHub actions workflow in the `brightway-documentation` repository.
+This workflow updates the `git submodules` and commits the changes to the `main` branch of the `brightway-documentation` repository.

 | package | action |
 | ------- | ------ |